alpanakushwaha/ReactRepo_03/EpisodeWiseNotesForMe.md

->> Q. how does createElement work?
+>> Q. how does React.createElement work?

 	>>import React from "react";
 	>> import { createElement } from "react";